lowe-lab-ucl/napari-btrack-reader/README.md

 # napari-btrack-reader

-The functionality of this package has been moved to https://github.com/quantumjot/BayesianTracker.
+The functionality of this package has been integrated into [BayesianTracker](https://github.com/quantumjot/BayesianTracker).